 Have you been hearing scrabbling noises inside the walls of your home at night?
 Does it sound like something could be gnawing on the walls?
 You could have a rodent, or family of rodents, living in your house!
 Small rodents, such as mice, rats, and squirrels are common household invaders here in St. Louis.
 Unlike humans, rodents can’t throw on a winter coat when it gets cold outside, so they begin looking in the fall for a warm place to live.
 Oftentimes the warm place that rodents find is inside our homes.
 If you suspect there may be a rodent inside your home, here are a few signs to look for:

-Rodent droppings – Mouse droppings will be about ¼ long, black and oval-shaped.
-Rat, squirrel and chipmunk droppings look very similar but are larger.
+Rodent droppings – Mouse droppings will be about ¼ long, black, and oval-shaped.
+Rat, squirrel, and chipmunk droppings look very similar but are larger.

 Chew marks – Rodents have two front teeth that never stop growing.
 To keep them short they have to constantly chew.
 Look for gnaw marks on corners of walls, furniture, books, boxes, and even clothing.

-Nests – Rodent nests are generally found in low traffic areas but also near sources of food.
-This is often inside walls, in attics or basements and under or behind kitchen appliances such as the refrigerator or stove.
-Nests are usually made of easily shredded materials such as cardboard, newspapers or magazines.
+Nests – Rodent nests are generally found in low-traffic areas but also near sources of food.
+This is often inside walls, in attics or basements, and under or behind kitchen appliances such as the refrigerator or stove.
+Nests are usually made of easily shredded materials such as cardboard, newspapers, or magazines.

 Rub marks – Did you know the rub marks that come off are rodent sebum?
 Rodents are creatures of habit.
 They almost always travel the same paths to a food source and back to their nest.
 After some time, these runways become worn down and visible.
 Look for runways on the ground along walls.